Hypertrophic Cardiomyopathy (HCM)

 Watch this episode of House Calls: Explaining HCM (Video).

-Obstructive and Nonobstructive HCM
+Obstructive and nonobstructive HCM

 In nonobstructive HCM, the heart muscle is thickened but doesn’t block blood flow out of the heart.

-Signs, Symptoms and Risks
+Signs, symptoms and risks

 Some people with hypertrophic cardiomyopathy don’t have symptoms while others may only feel symptoms with exercise or exertion.
 Some people may not have signs or symptoms in the early stages of the disease but may develop them over time.